 I checked right after birth and never checked it again, just discovered it today (April 15) When he was still all wet and all, I must have overlooked his tiny you know what's.
 But....he truly has lovely lashes. .

 Lamb #17 - SquidSeth - Born: April 5, 2011

-SquidSeth: Then number two lamb was born and he was something else.
+SquidSeth: the number two lamb was born and he was something else.
 He came backwards, so I had to help to get him out as quickly as possible.
 This time however I didn't have to perform Life saving Aid, to get him going like I did last year.
 SquidSeth is a tiny, but stubborn en determent little fellow.
 He was up and about rather fast.
-So I thought of Seth Godin and thought that SquidSeth was a proper name for this lamb.

 SquidSeth is the twin brother of LovelyLashes and TimeWarp.

 Lamb #18 - TimeWarp - Born: April 5, 2011